akudera-Dev/Fleas-Helper/README.md

 ## Project Overview

-This project is a modern web-based tool designed to help players of "Hollow Knight: Silksong" track their progress in collecting "fleas".
+This project is web tool designed to help players of "Hollow Knight: Silksong" track their progress in collecting "fleas".
 It parses save files to identify which fleas have been collected and provides links to Map Genie.

-> **Note**: This project is currently a Work in Progress (WIP), migrating the original tool to a modern Nuxt 3 stack.
+> **Note**: This project is currently a Work in Progress.

 ## Features & Roadmap